joebew42/learning-javascript/scratch.md

 # Salary slip kata

+## TODO FOR THE NEXT SESSION!

+- Extract a `Salary` object
+  - Add a Monthly Gross Salary field for the iteration 1
+  - Add a National Insurance contribution field for the iteration 2
+- [?]
+How to compare two objects?
+Do we need to implements a `#equals` method?

 ## Problem description: Salary slip generator for UK companies.

 A typical salary slip contains employee details like employee id, employee name and their monthly salary details like their gross salary, national insurance contributions, tax-free allowance, taxable income and tax payable.